projectawakening/builder-examples/item-seller/readme.md

 <summary>Changing optional environment values</summary>

 ### Setting item, price and payment address
-You can set the item you want to sell, the address that recieves payments and the price in Wei.
+You can set the item you want to sell, the address that receives payments and the price in Wei.
 10^18 wei is equal to one Ether.
 For example,
 1. if one lens is 5 Tokens then the price is 5 * 10^18.
 2. If 5 lenses cost 1 Token then the price is 2 * 10^17
 The default is 500000000000000000 which is 2 lens per token